Outreach and Campaigns

-AWC offers assistance, training, and educational resources to shelter and animal control organizations in serving the needs of captive birds.
+AWC offers assistance, training, and educational resources to aid shelters and animal care facilities in serving the needs of captive exotic birds.

 Captive Exotic Bird Care: A Guide for Shelters